mumble-voip/mumble-www/hugo/content/blog/2025-12-27-finding-foss-bugs.md

 >>> print(ctypes.c_int(doubleval).value)
 1
 ```
+This number on the top is using 8 bytes, which in cpp normally could be stored in a double (technically this is a generalization if you aren’t using fixed width integers, but it is how it normally compiles in most scenarios).
+The second number, only using 4 bytes, is something you could store in an int.
+If you took the first number and casted it to an int in cpp, it would just make the left 4 bytes magically disappear.

 That means in this scenario, the double value is cast to an int, then the int is checked against the 2048 * 2048 value.
 A little bit of math later proves that multiplying width and height to a number that wraps to a bit past INT32MAX is going to allow the message to pass this check, by making the large part of the number all be stored in the leftmost 4 bytes.

 ```